flyteorg/flytesnacks/docs/getting_started/flyte_project_components.md

 ## Workflow code

-By default, Flyte projects created from a template in the [flytekit-python-template GitHub repository](https://github.com/flyteorg/flytekit-python-template) contain a `workflows` directory, inside of which is a Python file that holds the workflow code for the application.
+By default, Flyte projects contain a `workflows` directory, inside of which is a Python file that holds the workflow code for the application.

 The workflow code contains one or more task and workflow functions, decorated with the `@task` and `@workflow` decorators, respectively.